 Eradication is a multi-year effort and requires a long-term commitment.
 Since successful eradication programs often require more than five years of treatment, it is important to obtain support from agencies and project proponents, as well as a sustained funding source.

 Herbicide application is the most effective means of hydrilla management in the Great Lakes.
-Grass carp have been implemented on a much lower frequency in small water bodies, used in concert with herbicides, and used to manage lower level infestations.
-The U.S. Army Engineer Research and Development Center is currently researching possible biocontrol agents for monoecious hydrilla, but no such agents are currently available.
+Grass carp, which have been implemented at a much lower frequency in small water bodies, are used in concert with herbicides to manage lower-level infestations.
+The U.S. Army Engineer Research and Development Center is currently researching potential biocontrol agents for monoecious hydrilla, but no such agents are currently available.
 Mechanical controls are not a preferred management option unless the infestation is limited to a small patch of hydrilla that can be isolated with a curtain.
 Mechanical controls can be costly, labor-intensive, and result in extensive spread of plant fragments.